grchld/rftg-scorer/README.md

 Don't leave recognizer in a working state when it is not needed or your battery will drain fast.
 It should be just enough to lock the phone with the power button to pause recognition loop.

+Upd: prestige is also available, just use menu to enable prestige counter button.

 ![Usage](usage.jpg)

 Known issues